Erdemstar/VulnerableApp4APISecurity/README.md

 -  **API 06:2019** — Mass assignment
 -  **API 07:2019** — Security misconfiguration
 -  **API 08:2019** — Injection
--  **API 09:2019** — ~~Improper Assets Management~~
+-  **API 09:2019** — Improper Assets Management : *soon*
--  **API 10:2019** — Insufficient logging and monitoring : *soon*
+-  **API 10:2019** — Insufficient logging and monitoring

 ## 2 - Run
 Below is an explanation for running the developed application.

 ### 2.1 -  Running via IDE
 Since the project was developed with .NET 7.0, it can be run platform-independently.
 For this, if you have .NET 7.0 SDK and Visual Studio in terms of easy use, it will be enough for it to work and analyze.
 ```
 git clone https://github.com/Erdemstar/VulnerableApp4APISecurity
 cd VulnerableApp4APISecurity
 - mouse click on reflected-xss-tag-attribute-src.sln
 - devenv reflected-xss-tag-attribute-src.sln (CMD)
 ```
 **NOTE** : When the application is up, you can use/edit the Database settings from the appsettings.json section.
+Apart from this, once the application is up and running, not only the database is needed, but also elasticsearch and Promethous integration is available if needed.
+You can review docker-compose for details.

 ### 2.2 - Running from Container
 You can use one of the following images to run through the container.